NapoleonWils0n/firefox-css/README.md

     img { opacity: 0.05 !important; }
 }

+## Firefox blank page solarized

+The userContent.css will also apply the solarized dark theme to Firefox's newtab, blank page and home page

+Open Firefox's preference and change the Homepage and new windows to use Firefox Home (default),
+and newtabs to Blank page.

+We have to set the Homepage to Firefox Home and not blank page because it doesnt seem to pick up the colour scheme on the homepage otherwise

 ## Google search solarized

 Below is an example of Firefox userContent.css styling google.com using the solarized dark colour scheme,